OHIO-ECT/ITS-2300-Lab-09/README.md

 |DHCP Pool Start            |--Not Applicable-- |                   |--Not Applicable--
 |DHCP Pool Stop             |--Not Applicable-- |                   |--Not Applicable--
 |Gateway Address            |132.235.160.190    |                   |

+2. Complete a recipie that includes all of the critical services

 ### Task 3 - Boot Strap